National Investment and Infrastructure Fund: Master Fund

+Private Markets Fund

+The Private Markets Fund (formerly known as Fund of Funds) is a US$600 million fund that anchors and/or invests in funds managed by fund managers who have good track records of delivering returns to investors.
+In February 2024, NIIF announced a commitment of INR 207 crores (~USD 25 million) from its Private Markets Fund to Amicus Capital's Fund II.
+With the commitment to Amicus Capital Fund II, PMF has utilised 100% of its aggregate capital commitments and has created a portfolio of eight funds across various strategies such as growth equity, venture capital, buyout and credit.
+Across the 8 funds, PMF has exposure to key sectors that drive the growth of the Indian economy including climate, healthcare, affordable housing, manufacturing, technology-enabled businesses, start-ups that drive innovation, financial services, and small and medium-sized businesses.

 Strategic Opportunities Fund

 Strategic Opportunities Fund invests in growth equity and provides long-term capital to strategic and growth-oriented sectors in the country with the aim to build domestic leaders.

+India-Japan Fund

+In October 2023, NIIFL announced the establishment of its first bilateral fund, the India-Japan Fund (IJF) in partnership with Japan Bank for International Cooperation (JBIC), a policy based financial institution wholly owned by the Government of Japan.
+IJF has a target corpus of INR 49 billion (~USD 600 million), with the Government of India contributing 49% and the remaining 51% contributed by JBIC.
+In January 2024, IJF made its first investment, when it invested ₹400 crore in Mahindra Last Mile Mobility Limited, which houses Mahindra & Mahindra Ltd's last-mile mobility business including three wheelers (Alfa, Treo, Zor) and four-wheeler SCV (Jeeto) brands.

 Investors in the Fund

 The government of India has anchored the NIIFL funds and is a 49% investor in each of the funds managed by NIIFL.

-NIIF Master Fund announced its final close in December 2020 at USD 2.34 billion.
+NIIF Master Fund announced its final close in December 2020 at US$2.34 billion.
 Its investors include the Government of India, Abu Dhabi Investment Authority (ADIA), Temasek, Ontario Teachers’ Pension Plan, AustralianSuper, CPP Investments, PSP Investments, US International Development Finance Corporation, and domestic institutional investors including HDFC Group, ICICI Bank, Kotak Mahindra Life, and Axis Bank.

-NIIF Fund of Funds is a USD 600 million fund with investors including the Government of India, the Asian Infrastructure Investment Bank, the Asian Development Bank, and the New Development Bank.
+NIIF Private Markets Fund (formerly known as Fund of Funds) is a US$600 million fund with investors including the Government of India, the Asian Infrastructure Investment Bank, the Asian Development Bank, and the New Development Bank.